 - Fish/seafood, meat, tofu (grilled, boiled, steamed, stewed or stir-fried with vegetables)

 - A stir fry dish

 - Fish sauce with garlic, pepper, chilli, ginger, or lime juice.
 It sometimes can be muối tiêu chanh (salt and pepper with lime juice) or muối ớt (salt and chilli)

 So, the local market as Chau Long provides everything for these meals and even more…

-The different between Dong Xuan market and Chau Long market
+The difference between Dong Xuan market and Chau Long market

 Where is the next destination after Chau Long Market?

-Chau Long market locates in the meeting point of Hanoi Old Quarter and Westlake, from there you can take a short walk to visit some interesting places and try some Hanoi’s specialty:
+Chau Long market locates in the meeting point of Hanoi Old Quarter and Westlake, from there you can take a short walk to visit some interesting places and try some of Hanoi’s specialities: